Hungarian Cross of Merit

-The Hungarian Cross of Merit (Hungarian: Magyar Érdemkereszt) is the fifth highest State Order of Hungary.
-Until 2011, the order was awarded the called the Cross of Merit of the Republic of Hungary.
+The Hungarian Cross of Merit (Hungarian: Magyar Érdemkereszt) is the fifth highest state decoration of Hungary.
+Until 2011, the order was called the Cross of Merit of the Republic of Hungary.
+A maximum of 250 awards from each class are permitted to be awarded to Hungarians per year.

 Classes

-The order comes in civil and military divisions, both of which are divided into three classes.
+The decoration comes in civil and military divisions, both of which are divided into three classes.

 Insignia

 The order's insignia is composed of a 42mm diameter widening banded cross with a stylised laurel wreath between the stems (2mm).
 Its central field, also surrounded by a laurel wreath, bears the coat of arms of the Hungarian Republic of 1990 on the obverse and the years "1946/1991" on the reverse.
 The cross is plated in gold, silver or bronze according to the grade.